oasiswho/vcfbox/README.md

   -scg SCG_file    input scg file

 SNP
-  screen genes under the snp number
-  -snp snp_number  screen genes less than the snp number
+  does not output genes with the number of SNPs less than was set -snp snp_number  does not output genes with the number of SNPs less than was set

 Output
   options for outputting format phy, the default parameter will output fasta